 A normal testosterone level typically ranges from 300 to 1000 ng/dl.

 If your testosterone levels fall below this range, you will likely start to experience some symptoms of low testosterone.

 The symptoms of testosterone deficiency depend on the age of the person.

-If you are in your early teenage years, then can see problems in late puberty, including:
+If you are in your early teenage years, you can see problems in late puberty, including: